Get Ready for October’s Two Eclipses

 October’s second eclipse is a partial solar event in the afternoon on Thursday, October 23.

-The times of the eclipse stages depends on your location.
-In California, the Oct.
-23 solar eclipse gets underway with first contact of the Moon’s disk at the edge of the solar disk occurring just after 1:40 p.m.
+The times of the stages of a solar eclipse depends on your location.
+In California, this eclipse gets underway with first contact of the Moon’s disk at the edge of the Sun’s disk occurring just after 1:40 p.m.
 PDT in the northwest corner of the state, to 2:19 p.m. in the southeast corner.
-Deepest eclipse occurs at 3:06 p.m. in the northwest corner, to 3:36 p.m. in the southeast.
+Deepest eclipse occurs at 3:06 p.m. in the northwest corner of California, to 3:36 p.m. in the southeast.
 Last contact, marking the end of the eclipse, occurs at 4:25 p.m. in the northwest corner of California, to 4:44 p.m. in the southeast.